slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - We always think that the people who agree with us are really smart.
 - Skepticism is a great servant and a terrible master.
 - Sometimes we know that A+B=C but we don’t realize that A=C-B
 - Randomness: most facts are a «tell» but some are just random.
+- There’s always a good reason and a real reason.

 > *'Sometimes a cigar is just a cigar.' -- Sigmund Freud*